Welcome, we're here to help.

 You must be available for full-time work to be eligible for unemployment benefits.

 Being available for work means that you are ready, willing and able to accept any suitable full-time work.
-You must:
+If you are incarcerated, you are not available for work.
+See Unemployment Benefits Fraud.

 If we identify you as someone likely to exhaust unemployment benefits, we will require you to participate in reemployment services.
 If you need to participate, staff from your local Workforce Solutions office will contact you.